shawnwindle/notebook/readme.md

 By following the method detailed above, you only write the code once and it can be applied to many different attributes, even across models.

+2) Short circuit one-to-many and many-to-many

+In some circumstances, you may want a relationship to return all instead of just what's in the database.

+Say, for example, you had permissions and permission groups in your project.
+Some permission groups (i.e.
+Administrators) should always get all permissions no matter what was set in the UI (reflected by what's in the database).

+The relationship would do something like:

+public function permissions()
+{
+    if(permission group is Administrator)
+        return $this->belongsToManyAll(permissions model string);
+    return $this->belongsToMany(fields like normal);
+}